No Radial Excitations in Low Energy QCD. II. The Shrinking Radius of Hadrons: Abstract

 \be = {a_0\over 2Z}(6n-2L-1) > 0. \ee This means that when the radial quantum number (and the number of radial nodes) is held fixed, the radius of an atom is larger when its orbital angular momentum is higher.
 (Compare to equation (\ref{2nd3rd}) for hadrons.)\footnote{The author is grateful to Guy de Teramond for discussions of this point.}

-In retrospect, it is natural to expect fundamental differences between hadronic and atomic radial properties even if only because confinement of hadrons and ionization of atoms are precisely opposite phenomena that are fundamental to their respective systems.
+In retrospect, it is natural to expect fundamental differences between hadronic and atomic radial properties even if only because confinement of hadrons and ionization of atoms are opposite phenomena that are fundamental to their respective systems.

-.5cm Now we shall turn to implications of the laws.
+.5cm Now we shall turn to implications of the three laws.

+.3cm \no \underline{{\tt Size-energy relation }} Our investigation has uncovered a new set of relations between two fundamental properties of hadrons: their size and their energy.
+The higher the energy level, the smaller the size of the hadron.
+This set of relations is a new QCD effect.

+.3cm \no \underline{{\tt The path from confinement to asymptotic freedom }} As is well-known, the QCD coupling decreases at high energies and short distances, a phenomenon known as asymptotic freedom.
+Conversely, the coupling increases with decreasing energy, becoming large at low energies and long distances; the low-energy regime is characterized by confinement whereby quarks are bound together as hadrons.

-.3cm \no \underline{{\tt The path to asymptotic freedom}} As $L$ gets larger and larger, the radius of the hadron gets smaller and smaller.
-At some critical stage in this process, the radius is so small and the energy so high that we have entered the regime of asymptotic freedom: the quarks become free and the hadron loses its structure.
+We have shown that as the hadron's orbital excitation quantum number $L$ gets larger and larger, the radius of the hadron gets smaller and smaller.
+At some critical stage in this process, the radius is so small, the energy so high, and the coupling so weak that we have entered the regime of asymptotic freedom: the quarks become free and the hadron loses its structure.

-Recalling that a series of hadrons in which each successive hadron has one more unit of orbital angular momentum $L$ is named a Regge trajectory, we have the following corollary of the Law of Shrinking Radii:
+Recalling that a series of hadrons in which each successive hadron has one more unit of orbital angular momentum $L$ is named a Regge trajectory \cite{Chew:1962eu,Wilczek:2004im,Selem:2006nd,companionI}, we have the following corollary of the Law of Shrinking Radii:

 \begin{quote} {\textit {{Corollary}}}: {\it The path from confinement to asymptotic freedom is a Regge trajectory.} \end{quote}